fkirkholt/urd-backend/readme.md

 ## Features

-- Display data for all tables
+- Display data for all tables, based on reflection
 - Edit data in all tables
 - Allow searching in all table columns
-- Group tables based on relations or prefix
+- [Group][group] tables based on relations or prefix
 - Show interactive ER-diagram
 - Analyze relations and group tables by modules
 - Filter relations and columns based on how much they are used
 - Run sql queries
+- Use [html attributes][html-attributes]
-- Use html attributes to configure how a database is displayed
+  to configure how a database is displayed
 - Use the database's own authentication and authorization
-- Supports row based authorization, based on views
+- Supports [row based authorization][row-based-access] based on views
 - Assign users to predefined roles
 - Export database to other database systems
 - Convert columns with rtf to markdown

 ![The data panel](/docs/assets/images/data-panel.png)

+[group]: docs/self-documenting-databases.md#grouping
+[html-attributes]: docs/self-documenting-databases.md#html-attributes
+[row-based-access]: docs/self-documenting-databases.md#using-view-for-access-control